 Or maybe not.

-What is the reason the character you’re looking at acts (or fails to act)?
-As has been said, if you choose not to decide, you still have made a choice.
+Why does the character act (or fail to act)?
+If you choose not to decide, you still have made a choice, as the old saying goes.
 Why does your character make those choices?
 Are they ethical choices?
-Unethical?
 Made under duress?
-And how can you tell what that motivation is?
-You can look at their…
+What makes them do that?
+Their motivation.

-What do they do?
-And how do those actions affect others?
+What do they do, and how do those actions affect themselves or others?
 Do they leap tall buildings in a single bound?
-Or do they slink down an alley and rob a bank?
-A character’s actions can tell us a lot about who that character is, just like in real life.
+Do they slink down an alley and rob a bank?
+A character’s actions can tell us a lot about who that character is.

-Most often, the protagonist is the main character.
-The important characteristic of a protagonist is that they must do something; they must move the action.
-If a character simply lets things happen around them, they aren’t doing much, are they?
+The protagonist is the main character.
+The important characteristic of a protagonist is that they must do something; they must make the action happen.
+If a character simply lets things happen around them, they are not a protagonist.

 The opposing side.
 Antagonists try to keep the protagonist from getting what they want.
-Why?
-Well, now it’s time to look at motivation!
+Look at their motivation.